ID223 DESIGN AND SOCIETY

 Course Learning Outcomes

 By the end of the course students will be able to relate to and understand broader issues that surround designed objects.
 They will be able to critically approach given problems and be able to formulate their own perspective.
 They will be able to understand users of designed objects with indepth methods.
+They will be able understand cultural aspects of users' relationship to designed objects.

 Program Outcomes Matrix